Xilinx/SDAccel_Examples/getting_started/debug/debug_profile_ocl/README.md

 ## 1. OVERVIEW
 This is simple example of vector addition and printing profile data (wall clock time taken between start and stop).
+It also dump a waveform file which can be reloaded to vivado to see the waveform.
+Run command 'vivado -source ./scripts/open_waveform.tcl -tclargs <device_name>-<kernel_name>.<target>.<device_name>.wdb' to launch waveform viewer.
+User can also update batch to gui in sdaccel.ini file to see the live waveform while running application.

-***KEY CONCEPTS:*** Use of Profile API
+***KEY CONCEPTS:*** Use of Profile API, Waveform Dumping and loading

 ***KEYWORDS:*** xcl_get_event_duration()